 Clark studied theatre design at Bretton Hall, Leeds University, and works prolifically in theatre.
-He is an associate artist of the Royal Shakespeare Company, where his credits include A Comedy of Errors, Twelfth Night, Hamlet, King Lear, A Winter’s Tale, The Merchant of Venice and The Tempest.
+He is an associate artist of the Royal Shakespeare Company, where his credits include A Comedy of Errors, Twelfth Night, Hamlet, King Lear, The Winter’s Tale, The Merchant of Venice and The Tempest.
 He also works regularly for the National Theatre, where his credits include Othello, Hansel and Gretel, The Effect, Damned by Despair, Collaborators, Greenland, Beauty and the Beast and Hamlet.
 Further credits include productions for the Almeida (King Lear and The House of Bernarda Alba, among others), the Young Vic (A Season in the Congo), the Royal Court (Aunt Dan and Lemon and The Pride, among others), in the West End and for the Lincoln Center, New York.

 News and features